techsenger/ansi4j/README.md

 ### Overview <a name="ansi4j-css-overview"></a>

 CSS extension allows to generate CSS declarations one the base of SGR function and its arguments.
-Currently the following text attributes are supported: weight, italic, underline, blinking, reverse video, visibility, strikethrough, font, foreground color, background color.
+Currently the following text attributes are supported: intensity, italic, underline, blinking, reverse video, visibility, strikethrough, font, foreground color, background color.

 Important notes: